jvassev/ansinetes/README.md

 [ansinetes@demo ~]$
 ```

-You are dropped into a bash session (in a container) with ansible already installed and preconfigured - no need to install anything.
+You are dropped into a bash session (in a container) with ansible already installed and preconfigured.
 The project directory already contains some default configuration as well as the Ansible playbooks.
 The `-p` parameter expects a path to a folder and will create one if it doesn't exist.

 ## Start the Vagrant environment
 In another shell navigate to demo/vagrant and start the VMs.
 Four VMs with 1GB of memory are started: